 This series illustrates the development of evening dress styles over the decade.

-Even more pictures of 1920s dresses on this pinboard.
+Even more pictures of 1920s dresses can be found on this pinboard.

 It is sometimes difficult to date a specific ’20s formal dress because most styles lasted the entire decade.
 If a Paris designer came out with something new, it took 6 months to 3 years to become mainstream, and then it stayed in fashion for a few more years after that.
 That said, Vogue magazine tracked the major trends in 1920s evening dresses through each season and year.
 Here is what they said: